supreet-kulkarni/Json-base-inventory-management-system-using-python/README.md

 # Json-based-inventory-management-system-using-pyhon
 This is inventory management system project developed using python and json library.
  I developed this project in period of one month internship at ETG

-                             ---About files----
+ ##About files
       This project have 4 files namely
- 1)product.ipynb
+ 1.product.ipynb
- 2)purchase.ipynb
+ 2.purchase.ipynb
- 3)record.json
+ 3.record
- 4)sells.json
+ 4.sells.json

  1)product.ipynb
      *This is python jupyter notebook file